paypal/PayPal-Android-SDK/README.md

 During development, set the intent extra `EXTRA_PAYPAL_ENVIRONMENT` to `ENVIRONMENT_NO_NETWORK` or `ENVIRONMENT_SANDBOX` to avoid moving real money.

+## International Support

+### Localizations

+The SDK has built-in translations for many languages and locales.
+See [javadocs](http://paypal.github.io/PayPal-Android-SDK/) files for a complete list.

+### Currencies

+The SDK supports multiple currencies.
+See the REST API country and currency documentation for a complete, up-to-date list.

+Note that currency support differs for credit card versus PayPal payments.
+Unless you disable credit card acceptance (via the `PaymentActivity.EXTRA_SKIP_CREDIT_CARD` intent extra), we recommend limiting transactions to currencies supported by both payment types.
+Currently these are: USD, GBP, CAD, EUR, JPY.

+If your app initiates a transaction with a currency that turns out to be unsupported for the user's selected payment type, then the SDK will display an error to the user and write a message to the console log.

 ## Hints & Tips